apache/www-site/docs/README.md

 ## Plugins

-The Pelican environment is enhanced with Plugins.
-Our environment has its own copy the `asf` plugins while the `pelican-gfm` is provided by the `pelican-build.py` script.
+The Pelican environment is enhanced with plugins.
+Our environment has its own copy of the `asf` plugins, while the `pelican-build.py` script provides `pelican-gfm`.

 ```python
 # Pelican Plugins